kklitzing/home-assistant/README.md

 - [ ] execute docker-compose
 ### `docker-compose`
   When you're ready to build the stack change to the `cd ~/home-assistant`
+`docker-compose up -d` (Jere says to run the command as root user, but notes this installation shouldn't be exposed to the web).
+[The guide I followed for the installation of Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) suggests adding your user to the Docker group so that containers can be run without requiring root priveleges.
+This is generally the best practice.
-`docker-compose up -d` (as root user?), if your regular user does not have permissions for docker then execute
+If your regular user does not yet already have permissions for docker, then go ahead and execute te following command:
 `sudo usermod -aG docker [user_name]` (In Raspberry Pi OS, the default user is 'pi' so `sudo usermod -aG docker pi`)

-> Depending on the distro, [some of these applications may already be installed](https://iotechonline.com/home-assistant-install-with-docker-compose/?cn-reloaded=1#comment-346).
+> Depending on your Linux distribution, [some of these applications may already be installed on the host system](https://iotechonline.com/home-assistant-install-with-docker-compose/?cn-reloaded=1#comment-346).
 To avoid conflicts, you will have to uninstall them first (e.g., `sudo apt-get remove mosquitto`)
 - [x] Copy project folder
 - [x] modify `.env.sample` and `secrets.yaml.sample`
 - [x] execute docker-compose